 Multiple days of downtime

-Immediately after a file (or files) goes missing in Office 365 or Sharepoint, Microsoft has some advice for you and your employees:
+Immediately after a file (or files) goes missing in Sharepoint for example, Microsoft has some advice for you and your employees:

 Make sure the sync is complete because your file may simply be in transit